FOR TWO MONTHS, the Kapi Aga had known, by turns, abject terror, tremulous anticipation and delirious pleasure.

 “I can eliminate your problem for you.”

-“In return you will do something for me.”
+“That’s not your concern.
+But in return you will do something for me.”

 “You value your life so cheap?”

 The sun was low in the sky now, and the minaret had turned blood-red.
 “So what is it you are after?”